25 Philadelphia-Area Wedding Cake Bakers to Sweeten Up Your Big Day

 When it comes to wedding prep, one of the sweetest choices you get to make is about your cake.
-Do you want a towering buttercream confection?
-A near-naked tiered treat with fresh florals, an artful, hand-painted creation — or, perhaps, a small personal cake for your elopement or micro-event?
-Whatever your taste, these Philadelphia-area cake bakers and pastry pros will whip up a slice to fit your style, plus plenty of other desserts of your Big Day dreams.
-And many have updated their protocols and offerings not only to ensure the safety of their staff and clients during the pandemic, but also so you can still treat yourself, no matter the size of your soiree.
-While you’re planning your Big Day, check out these lists of hair and makeup experts, officiants and venues — from outdoor destinations to Lancaster County sites to waterfront locales — to put the icing on the (well) cake.
+Do you want a design-driven, artistic pastry?
+A near-naked tiered confection with fresh florals, a trio of treats in different sizes — or, perhaps, a small personal cake for you and your beloved?
+Whatever your taste, these Philadelphia-area wedding cake bakers and pastry pros will whip up a slice to fit your style, plus plenty of other desserts of your Big Day dreams.

 Amy’s Sweet Bake Shop

 It’s not so much baking as it is making edible art.
 Inspired by texture, fashion, watercolors and nature, Amy Trout brings creativity and insight to every delicious treat.
 The shop embodies the elegance and beauty of weddings with its gold-leaf accents and blooming designs from a local florist.
 Each cake is made to order so you can expect high quality and freshness with every purchase.
 Couples should aim to schedule their order a month in advance of their Big Day in order to give the shop enough time to craft one of its signature creations.
-The spot is offering contact-free payment and pickups for safety; it has also been crafting smaller two-tiered or single-tiered cakes for micro-weddings, which Trout calls “so beautiful and intimate.”
-Church Street, West Chester.
+The spot is offering contact-free payment and pickups; it has also been crafting smaller two-tiered or single-tiered cakes for micro-weddings, which the baker calls “so beautiful and intimate.”

 As one of Philadelphia’s oldest bakeries, Bredenbeck’s history is almost as rich as its frosting.
 This family-owned shop perfectly crafts cakes to each couple’s palate.
 In addition to that traditional wedding treat, Bredenbeck’s is able to create an assortment of party favors for your guests that will surely satisfy a sweet tooth.
-Even better: Bredenbeck’s will send a complimentary cake replica to you for your one-year anniversary.
-The bakery is following COVID-19 precautions and guidelines; tastings are currently available on-site for small groups by appointment only.
-Bredenbeck’s is also offering virtual tastings via Zoom and over the phone; tasting plates can be delivered or available for pickup.
-(Find more about the bakery’s current wedding protocols here.)
-If you do happen to stop by the shop, be sure to try a scoop or two from the ice cream parlor.
-8126 Germantown Avenue, Chestnut Hill.
+Even better: Bredenbeck’s offers a complimentary four-inch butter pound cake iced in traditional vanilla buttercream for your one-year anniversary.
+Tastings are currently available on-site for small groups by appointment only, and free tasting trays are also available for pick-up at the store.
+And be sure to try a scoop or two from the ice cream parlor.
+8126 Germantown Avenue.

 Clara’s Groovy Deliciousness

 Whether you want a classic white, multi-tiered confection or a more modern selection, Clara’s Groovy Deliciousness can create exactly what you want.
 (Owner Samirah Williams also earned bragging rights from competing on Food Network’s Spring Baking Championship.
-Then there’s the wedding cake for Taylor Swift’s best friend and maid of honor.)
-Right now, you can schedule a cake-tasting to go: After you try your curated flavors, the team will look through pictures with you and find the perfect inspiration.
-Make sure you start this process about six to nine months before your Big Day.
-(Smaller and micro-wedding packages are also available.)
+Then there’s Cynthia Erivo’s birthday cake.)
+Make sure you start your sweet process about six to nine months before your Big Day.
+(Smaller and micro-wedding options are also available.)
 And if you’re looking for something besides a traditional wedding cake, Clara’s also does an assortments of other treats, including churro bars.
-Groovy!
-261 South 20th Street, Rittenhouse Square.
+261 South 20th Street.

 View this post on Instagram

-Support a good cause when you order your wedding cake from Kyle Cuffie-Scott’s recently opened brick-and-mortar bakery.
+Support a good cause when you order your wedding cake from Kyle Cuffie-Scott’s brick-and-mortar bakery.
 The spot, which is named after a family member who died due to complications with HIV and AIDS, was created to raise awareness for organizations that do relief work.
 Cuffie-Scott hopes to work with Bebashi, a full-service HIV/AIDS organization with a special interest in serving low-income people of color with HIV disease, on donations.
-444 North Third Street, Old City.
+444 North Third Street.